sorix6/CarND-Kidnapped-Vehicle-Project/README.md

 1. Initialization
 - A number of 100 particles has been chosen
-- All particles are initialized to the first position and weight 1 and random Gaussian noise is added to each particle
+- Initialize all particles to the first position and weight 1
+- Add random Gaussian noise to each particle

 2. Prediction
 - Add measurements to each particle